Code-Institute-Submissions/happybean/documentation/TESTING.md

 <hr>

 ## **Further testing**
 - Usability tests were done with two users to analyse the User Experience.
-The feedback from the users were very helpful to determine what works, what can be improved and determine future features.
+The feedback from the users was very helpful to determine what works, what can be improved and determine future features.
 - Asked fellow students, friends and family to look at the site on their devices and report any issues they find.
 - Review all functionality and responsiveness on different desktop browsers and the website displayed correctly in all browsers including Safari, Chrome, Edge, Firefox and Opera browsers. (see Browser Compatibility section for detail)